SergiJuanola/Toolbox/README.md

 ###Toolbox fitx in your server

 Because modern micro frameworks need PHP 5.3, it can be a problem for old or really stable servers.
-Thats why Toolbox can be in a server holding **PHP 5.1**.
+That's why Toolbox can be hosted in a server using **PHP 5.1**.